Waxes are an important part of painting unique art furniture

 In this picture, two different types of Frenchic wax are used: brown and clear.
 Paint shades: Apple of My Eye, Al Fresco and Wedding Cake, Lazy Range.

-Surface protection
+Surface protection with wax

 With wax, you protect the traditional chalk paint surface so that it can withstand wear and tear better.
 Traditional, conventional chalk paint is very porous, it easily absorbs stains and the color comes off its surface with a damp wipe, if the surface is not protected somehow.
 With clear wax, you keep the color tone unchanged and the end result is a beautiful matte surface.